Programs and Services at ACT for people concerned about HIV/AIDS

 Gay Men's Community Education:

 We provide HIV and STI prevention services for gay and bi through sexual health promotion workshops/discussion groups that are inclusive of a diversity of men including men living with HIV.
-Look for our ‘One Night Stand’ and ‘Knowledge = Power’ workshops/discussion groups.
+Look for our workshops/discussion groups.
 We also develop information resources that address HIV in the larger context of gay men's health.
-Our newest initiative, Totally OutRIGHT, is a sexual health leadership program for young gay men (visit www.actoronto.org/to.)
+Totally OutRIGHT is a sexual health leadership program for young gay men.
 And, we provide sexual health promotion training for service providers who work with gay and bi men.
-For more information about any of these services, visit www.actoronto.org/gaymen or call 416-340-8484 ext.
+For more information about any of these services, visit actoronto.org/gaymen or call 416-340-8484 ext.
 264.

-We provide community health outreach for gay and bisexual men, regardless of their HIV status, at bars, clubs, events, parties and bath houses.
-We coordinate the annual production of more than 150,000 condom/lube packs by volunteers through our condom stuffing parties.
-To find out about upcoming condom stuffing events visit www.actoronto.org/condomstuffing.
+We provide sexual health and harm reduction outreach for gay and bisexual men, regardless of their HIV status, at bars, night clubs, events, parties, festivals and bath houses.
+We also provide a peer support program called SPUNK! for guys who are interested in making changes in their substance use.
+Visit actoronto.org/spunk or call 416-340-8484 ext.
+235. Information on party drugs can be found at torontovibe.com and www.himynameistina.com.
 For more information about our programs, or to find out where you can find our free condom/lube packs out in the community visit www.actoronto.org/gaymen or call 416-340-8484 ext.
-254.
+235.

 Gay Men's Online Outreach: